eccentricdevotion/TARDIS/tardis-commands.md

 ### /tardis lamps

-Another “update” type command, this one deletes all of a TARDIS’ lamp records from the database, and rescans the TARDIS console for lamps to add back in.
+Another “update” type command, this one deletes all of a TARDIS’ lamp records from the database, and rescans the TARDIS console for lights to add back in.

 This is useful if you have changed the location of the lights of the console room and now I can’t turn them on or off.

+#### For TARDIS v4.14.0 and below

 **Note:** Make sure that you have set your lamp preference correctly before running the command (`/tardisprefs lanterns [on|off]`), so the plugin searches for the correct block type (Redstone Lamp or Sea